-CE Certification Design Category
+Certification Design Category

-A: A recreational craft given design category A is considered to be designed for winds that may exceed wind force 8 (Beaufort scale) and significant wave heights of 4 meters and above but excluding abnormal conditions, such as storm, violent storm, hurricane, tornado and extreme sea conditions or rogue waves.

-B: A recreational craft given design category B is considered to be designed for a wind force up to, and including, 8 and significant wave heights up to, and including 4 m.

-C: A watercraft given design category C is considered to be designed a wind force up to, and including 6 and significant wave heights up to, and including, 2 m.

-D: A watercraft given design category D is considered to be designed for a wind force up to, and including 4 and significant wave heights up to, and including, 0,3 m, with occasional waves of 0,5 m maximum height.

-The significant wave height is considered to be the primary factor for determining design category.
-Other parameters (e.g. meteorological) are descriptions of when these wave heights may be expected to occur.
-Refer to page 1-11 for weather information.
+A recreational craft given design category A is designed for winds that may exceed wind force 8 (Beaufort scale) and significant wave heights of 4 meters and above but excluding abnormal conditions, such as storm, violent storm, hurricane, tornado and extreme sea conditions or rogue waves.
+A recreational craft given design category B is designed for a wind force up to, and including, 8 and significant wave heights up to, and including 4 meters.
+A watercraft given design category C is designed a wind force up to, and including 6 and significant wave heights up to, and including, 2 meters.
+A watercraft given design category D is designed for a wind force up to, and including 4 and significant wave heights up to, and including, 0.3 meters, with occasional waves of 0.5 meters maximum height.
+The significant wave height is the primary factor for determining design category.
+Other parameters (e.g. meteorological) are descriptions of when wave heights may occur.